RAWRitsCloud/rawritscloud.github.io/_drafts/lets-talk-modules.md

 - Circle the Design document to the users
 - Create Git Repo from Template (we'll talk about that in a later blog!)

+With these simple steps what you will have is a rich documentation library that can be turned into Markdown pages and logged within the module itself or as Word Documents kept in your collaboration envrionment (like Teams or Confluence).

+By implementing the processes you are showing value to the business and how they will help your business units moving forward, if that is to implement a module via a Service Desk ticket or Consultancy Projects.

 ## Module Sprawl

 Creating a module is easy enough and I'm sure you will soon have a library of 100's, however like many thinks you might suffer with module sprawl.
 I've seen modules created that only include 1 resource making it a very pointless module in my option.